saikatmitra1998/saikatmitra1998.github.io/_pages/about.md

 Welcome to my digital space!
 I'm Saikat Mitra, a data enthusiast located in Stuttgart, Germany, driven by the endless possibilities of data analysis and its transformative potential.

-Currently, I'm immersed in crafting my Master Thesis at the German Aerospace Center (DLR), where I delve into researching about various deep learning algorithms used for mobility data.
+Currently, I'm immersed in writing my Master Thesis at the German Aerospace Center (DLR), where I delve into researching about various deep learning algorithms used for mobility data.
 This opportunity allows me to merge my academic curiosity with practical insights, contributing to advancements in the transport sector.

 Prior to this, I proudly served as a Teaching Assistant for Data Mining at Otto von Guericke University, where I not only facilitated learning but also contributed to refining the curriculum to align with industry trends, ensuring a pertinent learning experience and engaging exercises, problem sets, and supplementary materials to boost student comprehension.